qcri-social/AIDR/Installation-Instructions.md

 * Edit [config.properties](../tree/master/aidr-persister/src/main/resources/config.properties):
   1. DEFAULT_PERSISTER_FILE_PATH : This is where the persister will store all tweets on the file system.
 This path should be accessible from the server, so a link to the location must be created on the web server.
-  2. SCD1_URL: This URL is used to download tweets - it should be a path in the persister application - http://localhost:8080/AIDRPersister/data/persister/
+  2. SCD1_URL: This URL is used to download tweets - it should be a path in the persister application, e.g. http://localhost:8080/AIDRPersister/data/persister/

 * Build using maven following the instructions above; this should generate a file `aidr-persister-X.war`
 * Deploy `aidr-persister-X.war` to Glassfish using the instructions above.